BrunoChampionGalvez/pdfizzai-back/README-custom.md

-# Refery AI Backend
+# RefDoc AI Backend

-Backend API for Refery AI - an application for uploading PDFs and chatting with AI about their contents.
+Backend API for RefDoc AI - an application for uploading PDFs and chatting with AI about their contents.

 ## Technologies